-When an alarm output is programmed and activated, this output can be switched off with key "Reset".
+When an alarm output is programmed and activated, this output can be switched off with ⊖ key.
+The red LED will also be switched off.

-The warning can be deleted from the overview, if the cause of the alarm situation has been removed, by proceeding to the corresponding warning and pressing the key "Reset" again.
+The warning can be deleted from the overview, if the cause of the alarm situation has been removed, by proceeding to the corresponding warning and pressing the ⊙key again.

 The warning remains in the overview when the corresponding monitoring is programmed so that the alarm output automatically switches off when the alarm situation is removed.
+The warning can be deleted by going to the corresponding warning in the alarm window (via the alarm each exercise) and pressing the key.